etlweather/understanding-networking/chapter-routing.md

 ## Networks aren't only between companies
-In the examples earlier, we gave the example of two networks, one for Company A and the other for Company B. But subnets aren't only constraint to being in different company.
+In the examples earlier, we gave the example of two networks, one for Company A and the other for Company B. But subnets aren't only constrained to being in different company.

 A single company could use multiple networks to isolate various areas.
 For